NEONScience/NEON-Data-Skills/tutorials/R/spatial-data/spatialData.md

     ## [9] "adjElevationUncertainty"

 Now we have adjusted latitude, longitude, and elevation, and the corresponding easting and northing UTM data.
-We also have coordinate uncertainy data for these coordinates.
+We also have coordinate uncertainty data for these coordinates.

 We can use the easting and northing data to plot the locations of the mammal traps.